-Use environment() at the R level and pass the result as an argument to your C function
+Use environment() at the R level and pass the result as an argument to your C function.

 For recently added entry points packages that need to be compiled under older versions that do not yet contain these entry points can use back-ported versions defined conditionally.
-See Section 6.21.8 [Some backports], page 199.
+See Section 6.22.8 [Some backports], page 200.

-6.21.2 Creating environments
+6.22.2 Creating environments

-An idiom appearing in a number of packages is to create an environment as the future.
-A proper constructor function should be used instead.
-The constructor function for environments is R_NewEnv, so the new environment should be created as
+An idiom appearing in a number of packages is to create an environment as